Key Takeaway

 Will drinking alcohol on Wegovy stop my weight loss?

 Occasional moderate drinking is unlikely to halt weight loss entirely, but regular alcohol consumption can meaningfully slow your progress.
 The added calories, increased food intake while drinking, and potential for disrupted sleep and metabolism all work against the deficit Wegovy helps you maintain.
 Patients who avoid alcohol tend to see faster and more consistent results.
+For a complete cost breakdown, see our compare GLP-1 providers.

 Can I drink on the day I take my Wegovy injection?

-There is no specific rule about avoiding alcohol on injection day versus other days.
+There's no specific rule about avoiding alcohol on injection day versus other days.
 Wegovy stays active in your body continuously throughout the week, so the risks are the same regardless of when you drink relative to your injection.
 If you choose to drink, the same precautions apply on every day of the week.

 Is it safe to drink beer on Wegovy?